top of page

 TMD symptoms Meniere's Disease Trigeminal Neuralgia

 Dentistry plays a uniquely important role in the diagnosis and treatment of TMD symptoms because your jaw muscles position your mandible within a dynamic range of motion which is in part governed by trigeminal stimuli provided by your occlusion.
 The stomatognathic system provides magnificent witness and creative testament to the wonderful complexity of the human body.
-Internal jaw muscles (e.g., lateral and medial pterygoids) play a significant role in diagnosis and treatment outcomes, but they cannot be measured by EMG sensors in the same way as masseters and temporalis muscles.
+Internal jaw muscles (e.g., lateral and medial pterygoids) are a significant part of diagnosis and treatment outcomes, but they cannot be measured by EMG sensors in the same way as masseters and temporalis muscles.

 A cascade of TMD symptoms including but not limited to ear canal disturbance, nerve compression, and compromised airway can occur when parafunctional biomechanical and/or psychosocial stressors impose demands in response to malocclusion that exceed the adaptive capacity of your jaw muscles and TMJ anatomy.